MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/ingestiontime-policy.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/23/2018
+ms.date: 02/07/2019
 ---
 # IngestionTime policy

-IngestionTime policy is an optional policy set on tables (off by default).
-Once enabled, it provides the approximate time of ingestion of the records into a table.
+IngestionTime policy is an optional policy set on tables (it is enabled by default). it provides the approximate time of ingestion of the records into a table.

 Ingestion time value can be accessed at query time using `ingestion_time()` function.